imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 This gives us all relevant mesh statistics and quality criteria of the mesh:

-- The mesh consists of 8800 cells,
+- The mesh consists of 9304 cells,
 - has 4 different boundary patches.

 As this is a block-structured mesh with uniform cell size, the mesh quality is excellent with criteria such as:

-- max cell aspect ratio of 1,
+- max cell aspect ratio of 1.625,
-- a minimum and maximum cell volume of 3.125e-09,
-- a maximum mesh non-orthogonality of 0, and
+- a maximum mesh non-orthogonality of 14.28, and
-- a max cell skewness of 0.
+- a max cell skewness of 0.69.

 The final output `Mesh OK.` indicates that no critical problems or errors were found during `checkMesh`.
 Therefore, we can continue with this mesh and proceed with the simulation.